XavierMachado/FinalDatabase/README.md

 ## Additional Customization

 Feel free to customize the code based on your specific needs.
-You can add more queries, improve the user interface, or extend the functionality as required.
+You can add more queries, improve the user interface, or extend the functionality as required by you.